FanaroEngineering/youtube_kbd_nav/README.md

 #### 1.2.1.
 Chrome

-1. Unzip the extension in a local folder
+1. Unzip the extension in a local folder.
 1. Go to [chrome://extensions/][chrome_extensions]
 1. Activate <kbd>Developer mode</kbd> on the upper-right corner.
 1. Click on <kbd>Load unpacked</kbd> and choose the folder where you unzipped the extension.